Postal voting in the United States: Process

+Pre-processing of mail-in ballots

+One variable with a significant impact on both the speed of election reporting and public perception of election processes involves when processing of mail-in ballots is allowed to begin.

+Forty-three states begin preparing mail or absentee ballots for counting before Election Day.
+This practice of pre-processing gives election officials more time to detect and address errors or irregularities in the ballots and to notify voters about ballots in need of correction (called curing the ballot).

+States that do not allow pre-processing—including Pennsylvania and Wisconsin—require officials to wait until Election Day to begin mail-in ballot verification and curing.
+This often delays the release of election results until several days after polls close.

+The 2020 election in Pennsylvania illustrated the potential impact of the delay.
+Because of the COVID-19 pandemic, the state received 2.6 million mail-in ballots, a tenfold increase compared to past elections.
+None of these by law could be processed until 7 a.m. on Election Day.
+Three times as many Democrats as Republicans had made use of the mail-in option.
+This combined with the required delay in processing to produce a switch from a Republican lead to a Democratic lead several days after the election as mail-in ballots were completed—which in turn fueled conspiracy theories falsely claiming vote tampering by officials.

 Voting from abroad (UOCAVA)

 In 2018, 350,000 ballots came through procedures of the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), from military and merchant marine voters stationed inside or outside the United States, and other citizens living outside the United States.
 In 1986 Congress enacted UOCAVA, which requires that the states and territories allow United States citizens residing outside the United States, as well as members of the United States Uniformed Services and merchant marine, and their family members, inside or outside the United States, to register at their last residence in the US, and vote absentee in elections for federal offices.
 Most states and territories also let these citizens vote in state and local elections, and most states let citizens who have never lived in the US vote at their parents' last address.

 Though many states had pre-existing statutes in place, UOCAVA made it mandatory and nationally uniform.
-Voters eligible for UOCAVA who do not receive an absentee ballot from their state in time to vote, may use the Federal Write-In Absentee Ballot.
+Voters eligible for UOCAVA who do not receive an absentee ballot from their state in time to vote, may use the Federal Write-in Absentee Ballot.
 The voter's signature goes on an information sheet enclosed with this ballot, not on the envelope.
 It requires following state requirements for witnesses, but not for notaries.
 Almost half the states require ballots to be returned by mail.
 Other states allow mail along with some combination of fax, or email; four states allow a web portal.
 West Virginia experimented with use of smart phones, but this is no longer available.